 Current assets include assets you expect to convert to cash or use within a one-year term.
 They usually include cash, cash equivalents, inventory, supplies, prepaid expenses, and accounts receivable.
 You may also hear the term working capital to refer to total current assets.

-In contrast, your long-term (or fixed) assets include items such as property and equipment, which you do not use up within one year.
+In contrast, your long-term (or fixed) assets include items like property and equipment, which you do not use up within one year.

 Like your company’s current assets, your current liabilities include payments and debts you intend to address within one year.
-Current liabilities include the current portion of long-term debt and expenses such as your payroll and accounts payable.
+Current liabilities include the current portion of long-term debt and expenses, like your payroll and accounts payable.

 Although you get net working capital from assets and liabilities, it is neither an asset nor a liability.
 It’s a calculation you can use to get a sense of your company’s short-term financial strength.